Geoxor/Naoko/README.md

 ## 🗃 Installation

-1. Make a new bot through the developer portal so that you have a token for use in `config.shaii.json`
+1. Make a new bot through the developer portal so that you have a token for use in `config.naoko.json`
-2. Fork, clone repo & cd into the folder Shaii
+2. Fork, clone repo & cd into the folder Naoko

 Next, depending on your platform:

 ### Linux

 1. Install dependencies